Best daily deals

 The Jabra Elite Active 75t true wireless workout earbuds (navy) covered in water droplets behind a Casio digital watch.

-The IP57 rating means the Elite Active 75t are resistant to dust and water.
+The IP57 rating means the Elite Active 75t is resistant to dust and water.

 Don’t forget that there are plenty of attractive alternatives like the Jabra Elite Active 75t.
-With an IP57 rating you can feel safe it’ll survive whatever workout you throw at it.
-Audio tinkerers will appreciate Jabra’s custom EQ settings where you can tone down the emphatic bass response.
+With an IP57 rating, you can feel safe that it’ll survive whatever workout you throw at it.
+Audio tinkerers will appreciate Jabra’s custom EQ settings, which can tone down the emphatic bass response.

 If you want a more premium workout experience, check out the Jabra Elite 4 Active and Jabra Elite 7 Active.